 Motivation to stay sober can come and go.
 Life manages to throw us curve balls and post-discharge the best defense you have will be the coping mechanisms and motivational tools you built in rehab.
 Point one of the SMART Recovery program deals with the creation and sustaining of motivation throughout treatment.
 Patients are tasked with making lists of priorities in their life and weighing the costs and benefits of sobriety vs. continued substance dependency.
 Here is where the groundwork for long-term sobriety begins.
 What kinds of things is your addiction taking from you?
 For those addicted to drugs and alcohol you could be risking a lot, for example:

 - A personal relationship with a spouse or significant other

 - Time spent with friends, family, and a significant other

 - Your physical and emotional health

-Patients list out the negative ways substance abuse has affected their lives and then create a list of attainable goals that they can work on.
+In this portion of the SMART Recovery program patients list out the negative ways substance abuse has affected their lives and then create a list of attainable goals that they can work on.
 Examples include

 - Spending more meaningful time with my children